 It may help to first ask your child what they know about the coronavirus – what have they seen, heard or read?
 Then ask if they have any questions you can answer.
 Children no doubt are aware of something going on.
 They see the changes to their lives, but they may have some misconceptions and fears that you can address.

-“Be honest about the virus, how it’s impacting our lives and let them know how they can do their part,” said Ameera Nauman, MD, a pediatrician at OSF Medical Group – Pediatrics in Alton, Illinois.
+“Be honest about the virus, how it’s impacting our lives and let them know how they can do their part,” said Ameera Nauman, MD, a pediatrician at OSF Medical Group – Primary Care in Godfrey, Illinois.
 “Be a good role model.
 Explain it can impact everyone.
 Don’t blame a certain group.
 Express empathy and support for people who are sick.”

 Tone is important, too.